PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 or fork the gem and add your own translations there.

 To get your custom language precompiled, you have to add it to the list of files manually.
-Something like this in `config/application.rb`:
+If you have a fork, just add it to the list in `lib/tinymce-rails-imageupload/rails.rb`, but if you have the translations in the application, you can add it like this in `config/application.rb`:

     config.assets.precompile += %w(tinymce/plugins/uploadimage/langs/fr.js tinymce/plugins/uploadimage/langs/fr_dlg.js)